Jefferson49/RepositoryHierarchy/README.md

 <a name="Version"></a>
 ##  Webtrees version
 The latest release of the module was developed and tested with [webtrees 2.1.7](https://webtrees.net/download), but should also run with any other webtrees 2.1 version.

+<a name="Concepts"></a>
+##  Concepts of the Repository Hierarchy Module
+In the following, the concepts of the Repository Hierarchy module are described.

+###  Call number categories
+In the module, a new concept "Call numbers category" is introduced.
+Call number categories are defined as hierarchical elements, which constitute the structure of an archival arrangement.

+###  Relationship between call number categories, call numbers, and delimiters
+Call number categories are extracted form call numbers.
+The module identifies sub-strings in call numbers as call number categories by using delimiters.
+A chosen delimiter (or a set of delimiters) cuts the full call number into sub-strings of call number categories.

+Example call number structure:
+"Fonds/Record group/Series/Folder/Source"

+In this case, the module identifies the following strings as **call number categories**:
++ Fonds
++ Record group
++ Series
++ Folder
++ Source

+Based on the identified call number categories, the module creates the following hierarchical structure for the archive:
++ Fonds
+    + Record group
+        + Series
+            + Folder
+                + Source

+###  Delimiter expressions for call numbers
+A delimiter is a sequence of one or more characters for specifying the boundary between separate, independent regions in a text.
+In the Repository Hierarchy module, delimiters are used to cut call numbers into sub-strings of call number categories.
+The call number categories will be used to construct a hierarchy of call numbers.

 <a name="Usage"></a>
 ##  How to use the module?